frianasoa/Ze-Notes/README.md

 # Ze Notes
 [![zotero](https://raw.githubusercontent.com/frianasoa/zenotes/main/assets/images/for-zotero-6.svg)](https://zotero.org)

 Start working on Zotero 7.
-Could take some time.
+Still has some bugs.
+No auto update yet.

 ## Description
 ZeNotes is a Zotero plugin that will help you manage and visualize your notes.
 It is helpfull if you intend to make a systematic review directly on your Zotero using notes.
 This tool will help you organize your notes on Zotero.
 It will show you on a table what you have been writing.
 You can edit your notes right on the table or add new notes.